 If you manage a blog or website, where should you focus your marketing?
 Should you focus on ways to increase traffic, or should you focus on improving your conversion rate?

 If you sell digital products, then your aim would be to generate as many sales as possible, right?
 If you offer services online, the same thing applies; your aim would be to generate as many leads as possible.

 So, what should you do – Should you try to increase traffic or improve your conversions?

-This is the question that plagues many bloggers and small businesses.
-Plus, this can be a complex question depending on the day.
+This is the question that plagues many bloggers and online business owners.
+And also, this can be a complex question depending on the day.

 What can you do?
 What can any of us do?

 You can have both, but you may have to spend more time on your conversions.